paproki/UKBUtils/README.md

 ------------------------/20210/batch_075
 ```

-fail.log will contain information on the zip that were note downloaded at all (i.e., completely missing) and the last line will contain the number of 'expected fails'.
-For some reason some subjects are not available for download and the ukbfetch return and error with a 'code 2' which I used to count the number of expected failures which we can then compare to the number of missing zips.
+fail.log will contain information on the zip that were not downloaded at all (i.e., completely missing) and the last line will contain the number of 'expected fails'.
+For some reason some subjects are not available for download and the ukbfetch returns an error with a 'code 2', which I used to count the number of 'expected' failures which we can then compare to the number of missing zips.
 An example of fail.log would be
 ```
 1204125 20210_3_0 1204125_20210_3_0.zip